Bachelor of Arts in Child and Adolescent Development: Concentration in Community, Health, and Social Services

 Program Learning Outcomes

-1. To promote and advocate for social justice and be culturally aware, sensitive, and responsive in the context of CAD.
+1. Promote and advocate for social justice and be culturally aware, sensitive and responsive in the context of CAD.

-3. To apply developmental, learning, and cultural theories used in the context of the field.
+2. Apply developmental, learning and cultural theories used in the field of CAD.

-6. To understand research methods, assessment, evaluation, and data collection, analysis, and reporting; to conduct action research in the context of CAD.
+4. Understand research methods, assessment, evaluation, data collection, analysis and reporting in the context of CAD.

 Child and Adolescent Development Major (B.A.): Concentration in Community, Health, and Social Services- 45 Units